 Treating Leukemia at UT Health Austin

 Treatment will require an accurate diagnosis and depend on specific type of leukemia.
-An individual care plan will be developed and tailored to manage symptoms to meet the needs of the individual patient.
-Decisions about treatment may include combinations of radiation therapy, immunotherapy, chemotherapy, and consideration of stem cell transplant.
+Your care team will work with you to develop a treatment plan tailored to your individual needs.
+Treatment options may include a combination of radiation therapy, immunotherapy, chemotherapy, and/or stem cell transplant.

 Care Team Approach

 At UT Health Austin, we take a multidisciplinary approach to your care.
 This means you will benefit from the expertise of multiple specialists across a variety of disciplines caring for you in one place to avoid having to schedule multiple appointments with providers at locations all over the city.
 The Livestrong Cancer Institutes care team includes medical oncologists, surgical oncologists, radiation oncologists, pathologists, radiologists, oncofertility specialists, onco-psychiatrists, genetic counselors, physical therapists, dietitians, social workers, and more as well as other members of the CaLM Care Team who work together to help you get back to the things in your life that matter most to you.